-Here is the best dry rub for chicken that can be made in under a minute with pantry staples.
+Here is the best dry rub for chicken (chicken seasoning) that can be made in under a minute with pantry staples.
 It’s an incredibly diverse spice blend that will help make the meat juicy, tender and add a ton of delicious savory flavors.

 Chicken needs a good seasoning rub for a delicious taste.
 And you can easily make it at home with spices like paprika, garlic powder, onion powder and dried herbs.
 With this homemade rub, your BBQ chicken, baked chicken or air fried chicken will taste AMAZING!